Code-Institute-Submissions/molineux-freestyle-taekwondo/README.md

  ### User Stories

- * As a martial artist I would like to know the origin and tenants of a martial art.
+ * As a martial artist I would like to know where the martial art come from and how it came about.

  * As a new learner I would like to see pictures of people to see if they are enjoying it or if it is too hard.